sane/sails-hook-jsonapi/README.md

 - [ ] Deleting resources
 - [ ] Deleting relationships

 There may be more.
 Please submit issue reports.
 Or better yet, pull requests.
-In all honesty, I've stopped using Sails for the time being, and I am no longer activly developing this library.
-If anyone is interested in taking it over, let's talk.